bholtbholt/jennys-portfolio/README.md

 ```
 ---
 title: Which changes the title of your document.
 This is useful for when you need to add punctuation to the title
-date: The date you want to appear on your article
+date: The date of the published article.
+Newer dates appear first in sort order
 publisher: The name of the publisher who published the article
 published_url: The url of the published article (from an external site)
-order: order in which articles appear, smallest first.
-0 appears before 10.
-Defaults to 99.
 image_url: The url of the image from the article (from an external site)
 ---
 ```